 - With a cupcake corer or a small paring knife cut a small hole in the middle of the cupcakes and keep the tops.
 Pour in 1 tsp of caramel inside and cover with the cut cupcake piece.
 Careful!
 The caramel may still be hot so you might need to use two spoons!
 If the caramel starts to harden or is too hot you can add 1 tsp more cream or water and stir to loosen and cool.

 - Make the caramel buttercream – You will need more caramel so either melt more bits or buy a caramel sauce and use it for the buttercream.
-Frost the cupcakes and drizzle with more caramel if you want!
+Frost the cupcakes and drizzle with and easy caramel glaze if you want!